DanielHelps/Reddit-emotions/README.md

 ![Training classifier](https://user-images.githubusercontent.com/101622750/177501430-dece408f-4a22-45cb-a5c9-c61573b94a24.gif)

 ## How can I run the code myself?
-After cloning the repo, use the following command to run the server:
+After cloning the repo, use the following command in the terminal to run the server:
 ```
 Python manage.py runserver
 ```

-Then you need to run celery for background tasks:
+Then you need to open a second terminal and run celery for background tasks:
 ```
 celery -A reddit_emotions worker -l info --pool=solo
 ```

-Finally, you need to run celery beat for the periodic tasks:
+Finally, you need to run celery beat in a third terminal for the periodic tasks:
 ```
 celery -A reddit_emotions beat -l INFO --scheduler django_celery_beat.schedulers:DatabaseScheduler
 ```